All Episodes

 And he did not.

-We get these politicians elected up there to DC, and they're not working.
+We get these politicians elected up there to D.C. and they're not working.

-They get up there and they don't work for the interests of American people, our citizens, they work to pump up their own little war chest in their own little nest, just like Joe Biden has done, just like Mitch McConnell has done.
+They work to pump up their own little war chest and their own little nest, just like Joe Biden has done, just like Mitch McConnell has done.

-And we have that same thing going down here in the Texas House too.
+And we have that same thing going down here in the Texas House, too.

 I never would have given them a two-year deal instead of a one-year deal.

-The the biggest surprise to me behind the scenes is discovering that he wasn't communicating what was on the table to his members.
+The biggest surprise to me behind the scenes is discovering that he wasn't communicating what was on the table to his members.

 You're right.

-And I think he's just looking out for his own position up there in the DC country club.
+And I think he's just looking out for his own position up there in the D.C.
+Country Club.

-And I think I don't think he's looking out for his own position.
+I don't think he's looking out for his own position.

 I mean, he opened himself up as far as I'm concerned to a motion to vacate.